barafael/markdown-tools/README.md

 - [x] make snippet-extractor optionally emit relative paths

-- [ ] remove file content from snippets?
+- [x] remove file content from snippets?
+NO

-- [ ] support nested snippets, perhaps even overlapping snippets
+- [x] support nested snippets, perhaps even overlapping snippets

 - [ ] snippet-compiler: extract snippets, run them through rustc+clippy

 - [ ] make linkify.toml optional

-- [ ] Unify all the CLI arguments, everywhere
+- [x] Unify all the CLI arguments, everywhere

-- [ ] support `//` and `#` in marker-start, marker-end, such that the linkify.toml in the demo folder can be also included as snippet, as well as markers inside the `justfile`
+- [x] support `//` and `#` in marker-start, marker-end, such that the linkify.toml in the demo folder can be also included as snippet, as well as markers inside the `justfile`

 - [ ] Make sure the linkify tool works with all replacers on all link types